reHackable/maxio/tools/README.md

  * ssh
  * scp
  * convert or rsvg-convert
- * optional: ghostscript and identify to account for original pdf dimensions
+ * optional: ghostscript and pdfinfo to account for original pdf dimensions

 If you are using a Debian-based Linux system, the following command should install all requirements: